 Despite its brevity, the skinny budget has brought cries of an apocalyptic end of times.
 This brief blog post cannot comprehensively address the EPA budget, so instead it will highlight some of the opportunities that exist for green building.

 The budget reflects a focus on core statutory requirements of the EPA and the important role of the States and others in protecting the environment.
 It seeks to curtail policy made by “sue and settle” tactics where an ideologically sympathetic group is invited by a federal agency to file a lawsuit with the aim of settling the case with a result not legislatively achievable.

 The budget skinny:

-Discontinues funding for the Clean Power Plan, international climate change programs, climate change research and partnership programs, and related efforts – saving over $100 million compared to 2017 levels; all campaign pledges.
+Discontinues funding for the Clean Power Plan, international climate change programs including the Paris Accord, climate change research and partnership programs, and related efforts – saving over $100 million compared to 2017 levels; all campaign pledges.

 Reins in Superfund administrative costs and emphasizes efficiency efforts by funding the Hazardous Substance Superfund account at $762 million, $330 million below the 2017 level; advancing State Brownfields programs and making more valuable the LEED Brownfield credit.

 Eliminates funding for more appropriately state and local efforts such as the Chesapeake Bay cleanup, and other programs brought about by sue and settle tactics.

 And significantly, eliminates more than 50 EPA programs including Energy Star.